Entries for the 2023 awards are now open until the end of Monday 25th September 2023.

 To enter this category you will be asked to:

-1. Describe the role of the security manager/director and the ways in which he/she has led change in the organization including the security impacts of any partnership approaches adopted with different stakeholders.
-(500 words)
+1. Describe the role of the security manager/director and the ways in which he/she has led change in the organisation including the security impacts of any partnership approaches adopted with different stakeholders. (up to 500 words)

-2. Provide details of the value added by the security manager/director and his/her impact on the work of the security department highlighting the specific leadership qualities that generated any benefits noted.
-(500 words)
+2. Provide details of the value added by the security manager/director and his/her impact on the work of the security department highlighting the specific leadership qualities that generated any benefits noted. (up to 500 words)

 The judges will be looking for evidence of outstanding performance in: